arkovia/acts/energy-act.md

 **Segment 2: Purpose**

 The purpose of the Arkovia Energy Act is to

-Licence the use of Fossil Fuels
+- Licence the use of fossil fuels
-Tariff and Quota Fossil Fuels excluding Natural Gas Create a government company to manage and sell Fossil Fuels and Renewable Energy products Ensure the use of Renewable Energies are easy to access and are commonplace in Arkovian society Give tax breaks to citizens who install their own renewable energies Subsidize 35% of the cost of renewable energy projects and installations Introduce building regulations that mandate the use of solar panels on every building in Arkovia
+- Tariff and quota fossil fuels excluding natural gas
+- Ensure the use of Renewable Energies are easy to access and are commonplace in Arkovian society
+- Give tax breaks to citizens who install their own renewable energies
+- Subsidize 35% of the cost of renewable energy projects and installations
+- Introduce building regulations that mandate the use of solar panels on every building in Arkovia

 **Section 3: Interpretation & Definitions**

 Fossil Fuel(s)
-    Referring to Petrol/Gasoline, Diesel, Oil, and Coal.
-Natural Gas is excluded from the definition.
+    Referring to petrol/gasoline, diesel, oil, and coal.
+Natural gas is excluded from the definition.

 Renewable Energy
     Referring to energy sources that can be replaced within a human lifetime.
-For example, solar, tidal, geothermal, and wind are renewable energies.
+For example, solar, tidal, geothermal, and wind
+    are renewable energies.

 Interpretation videos are planned on being made for videos and court cases pending.